 the only flash you are likely to get is that of a police badge.

-Linger on a bench too long and brave the consequences
+Linger on a bench too long and brave the consequences; to fester

 at home is best.
 But the animals just proliferate.
 Unwanted domestic